 It was nowhere to be seen, there was another piece of fruit that had been nibbled in the fruit bowl and after some searching I decided that a rat had taken the ring.
 I assumed the missing ring was back in the rats nest.

-After the insurance phone call I was reluctant to go to the Police as I was starting to feel a disbelieved.
+After the insurance phone call I was reluctant to go to the Police.
 However, I soldiered on enjoying the stupidity of the situation.

 At the Fremantle Police station I filled in the correct form for a missing object.